wilwil2468/IRSRCNN/README.md

 Tensorflow version: https://github.com/Nhat-Thanh/SRCNN-TF

-I used Adam with optimize tuned hyperparameters instead of SGD + Momentum.
+Adam with optimize tuned hyperparameters is used instead of SGD + Momentum.

-I implemented 3 models in the paper, SRCNN-915, SRCNN-935, SRCNN-955.
+3 models in the paper were implemented, SRCNN-915, SRCNN-935, SRCNN-955.
+But out of consideration for accuracy, only SRCNN-955 will be used.

 # Branches: